KhronosGroup/SPIRV-LLVM-Translator/docs/Lowering.md

                                   BB);
           }

-   When these ExtInst are reverse translated they are converted to calls:
+   When these ExtInst are reverse translated with (llvm-spirv -r) they are converted to calls:

         %0 = call spir_func i32 @_Z3clzi(i32 %x) #0

    Implementation of the spir_func is in an OpenCL library.

+   If reverse translation is done with (llvm-spirv -r --spirv-target-env=SPV-IR) the calls are converted to SPIR-V Friendly IR:

+        %0 = call spir_func i32 @_Z15__spirv_ocl_clzi(i32 %x)

 2. In SPIRVRegularizeLLVMPass in SPIRVRegularizeLLVM.cpp, calls to LLVM intrinsics are replaced with a call to an emulation function.
    The emulation function is created by LLVM API calls and will be translated to SPIRV.
 The calls to the emulation